Observation of a cross-section enhancement near the $t\bar{t}$ production threshold in $\sqrt{s}=13$ TeV $pp$ collisions with the ATLAS detector: Introduction

 In parallel, significant progress was made in providing a more complete MC model of contributions from \nrQCD at the \ttbar threshold, particularly concerning the inclusion of quasi-bound-states~\cite{Fuks:2024yjj,Fuks:2021xje,Fuks:2025wtq}.
-In this approach, quasi-bound-state formation is described using a reweighting of the \ttbar production MEs through the non-relativistic QCD Green's function, which includes the resummation of terms proportional to the first power in $\alphas/v$.
-The kinematics of the associated predictions for \ttbar quasi-bound states using Green's Function Reweighted \ttbar, referred to as \toponium in the following, were shown to differ from those of the simplified pseudo-scalar model \toytoponium~\cite{Fuks:2025sxu}.
-Combining these predictions with standard \pQCD \ttbar MC provides a more complete prediction of the \ttbar threshold dynamics.
+In this approach, \nrQCD effects in colour-singlet \ttbar production, including the formation of quasi-bound-states, are described using a reweighting of the \ttbar production MEs for colour-singlet states through the non-relativistic QCD Green's function, which includes the resummation of terms proportional to $(\alphas/v)^k$.
+The kinematics of the associated predictions for \ttbar quasi-bound-states using Green's Function Reweighted \ttbar, referred to as \toponium in the following, were shown to differ from those of the simplified pseudo-scalar model \toytoponium~\cite{Fuks:2025sxu}.
+Adding these predictions to the standard \pQCD \ttbar MC provides a more complete prediction of the \ttbar threshold dynamics.